Time to Change the Narrative on Health After 40

 Having someone in your corner can make the whole process feel more manageable.

-But here’s the thing, small changes are doable.
+But small changes are doable.
 Start with simple things like drinking more water or taking a short walk each day.

 Those little wins add up, and over time, you’ll see big improvements.